EashwariS-1109/eashwarisamant_portfolio/havensidehomemod.md

 ## Method & Medium

-For this project, I intend to use a combination of Tableau, Flourish, Figma and Shorthand.
-Tableau and Flourish will be used mainly for the key data visualisations.
-I intend to use Figma and Shorthand for any specific interactions and animations that may complement my storytelling.
+### Tableau + Flourish + Figma
+I will utilize a combination of Tableau, Flourish, and Figma to create compelling and informative static graphics.
+Tableau will serve as the primary tool for generating data visualizations, allowing me to produce clear and detailed charts, graphs, and other data representations.
+These visual elements will be imported into Figma, where I will further enhance their aesthetics and clarity through graphical adjustments.
+In addition, Figma's animation capabilities will be leveraged to introduce interactivity into select visualizations, creating a more engaging and dynamic user experience.

+### Figma for Deck Design and Presentation
+For the design and presentation of my project, I will take a fully integrated approach within the Figma ecosystem.
+I will use Figma not only to design the project deck but also as the platform for delivering the final presentation.
+Figma’s collaborative features and flexibility make it an ideal choice for crafting visually striking presentations that effectively communicate the insights and findings of my project.